Family Vacation To Minneapolis, Minnesota.

 The Radisson Blu Minneapolis Downtown is very special and has become one of our favorite hotels to stay in.

-The first thing we did on the way into Minneapolis was visit the Minnesota Zoo.
+The first thing we did on the way into our family vacation To Minneapolis, Minnesota was visit the Minnesota Zoo.
 We have never been to this zoo so we were super excited to check it out.
 The Minnesota Zoo has so much to offer.
 We went during the off-season so some of the exhibits (farm animals) weren’t open, but I have to say, we had the best time we have ever had at a zoo.
 It was not overly crowded and we really got to take our time and explore every corner of the zoo.
 They had a lot of little nooks and crannies that the kids could walk through and/or sit and watch the animals.
 There is an “outside” portion of the zoo and an inside part.
 In the Midwest, you wouldn’t think there would be lots of animals to see, but we were amazed with all the animals we got to see.
 If you saw my picture on Instagram, I shared an animal we had never seen before.
 I asked my followers if they knew what it was and I was surprised that so many of them did!

 Like with every zoo we visit, we always pick our favorite animal we saw and for the Minnesota Zoo, it was the bears.
 We have never seen bears that big in a zoo before!
 And, the best part about it, they were sleeping right next to the glass when we got to their area and the picture in the middle of the collage below, shows you how close we were able to see them!
 My kids were measuring their hand size to the paws of the bear.
 They were astounded!
 I love when my kids get to experience things like this up close.
 They learn so much.